Once the application for an

 For more information, see

-If the defendant does not consent (not agree) to the AVO, the court may make directions (orders) including:
+If the defendant doesn't consent (not agree) to the AVO, the Court may:

-At the next court date the court will check that all the statements have been filed.
+At the next mention, the Court will check that all the statements have been filed.

 If you don't follow the orders, and you don't go to court on the next mention date, your application may be dismissed.

-If the defendant doesn't follow the orders, and does not go to court on the next mention date, an AVO may be made.
+If the defendant doesn't follow the orders, and doesn't go to court on the next mention, an AVO may be made.

 For more information, including instructions on how to prepare your statement and to see a sample statement, see